rust-lang/book/src/ch04-02-ownership.md

 for memory.
 What if, instead of a `String`, we had a `TcpConnection`?
-Opening and closing a network connection is very similar to allocating and freeing memory, so it would be nice to be able to use the same mechanism, but we can't because <!-- I don't know how to finish this sentence accurately... "we can't just copy a network connection, we have to request a new one from the thing we're connecting to"? /Carol -->.
+Opening and closing a network connection is very similar to allocating and freeing memory, so it would be nice to be able to use the same mechanism, but we can't because creating a new connection requires more than just copying memory: we have to request a new connection from the operating system.
 The solution that we could use there is to allow the programmer to hook into the assignment, similar to `drop()`, and write code to fix things up.
 That would work, but now, an `=` can run arbitrary code.
 That’s also not good, and it doesn’t solve our efficiency concerns either.

 Let’s take a step back: the root of the problem is that `s1` and `s2` both think that they have control of the memory and therefore need to free it.